vcz-fr/Website/README.md

 The "About me" page of that website contained a quick presentation as the website focused on two creations:
 - CodeX: a game where players would solve very unbalanced and difficult enigmas;
-- Xoop: a cooperative game where everyone was progressing on the same levels with a semi-social experience with achievements and a point system based on their contributions.
+- Xoop: a cooperative game where everyone was progressing on the same levels with a social experience with achievements and a point system based on their contributions.